limiaoer/GaGATVulDet/README.md

 ```

-## Graph extractor & Pattern extractor
+## Graph extractorr
-1. **Graph:** The contract graph and its feature are extracted by the automatic graph extractor in the `graph_extractor_example` directory (or refer to our [previous methods](https://github.com/Messi-Q/GNNSCVulDetector)).
+The contract graph and its feature are extracted by the automatic graph extractor in the `graph_extractor_example` directory
-2. **Pattern:** The expert pattern and its feature are extracted by the automatic pattern extractor in the `pattern_extractor_example` directory.

 Notably, you can also use the features extracted in [AMEVulDetector](https://github.com/Messi-Q/AMEVulDetector).